mustafa-siddiqui/Solar-Tracking-System/README.md

 *keep track of dev progress as we go*

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]

+Added the whole MPLAB Project in `src/`, so just clone the repo and get working!
+You can open the project `InitialTest.X` in MPLAB IDE.